Super Moon Baby - Luna

-"Everything was normal, that was your show, you silly bitch! "
+"Everything was normal, that was your show! "

 I was advised to go home have a bath and watch a sad film.
 Fast forward to about 3/4 hours later when I am face first into my pillow breathing and grunting.
 Swaying my bum from side to side.
 Surging every time I moved back to the hospital we go.

-1 cm dilated I'm not allowed gas and air and have to go and wait on the recovery ward for some thing to happen.......I was allowed some Meptin (or something along them lines) to try and get some rest.
+1 cm dilated I'm not allowed gas and air and have to go and wait on the recovery ward for some thing to happen.......I was allowed something to try and get some rest.